adescode/AiA-blog/content/posts/2020-01-05-getting-started-with-web-development.md

   - js
 socialImage: ' '
 ---
-Thing you need to know before getting started with web development
+Thing you need to know before getting started with web development.

+What is Web Development.

+What are things needed to get started.